Apple is killing Rave But we are fighting back.

 Apple's final message: "We consider this matter closed."

 Rave has users around the world.
-We're fighting for our right to exist in key markets.
+We're fighting for our right to exist.

 How you can help